gudzpoz/brocatel/docs/grammar.md

   - `> [](#heading-1)` always jumps to the heading `heading-1`.
 It may serve as a tail-call.
   - `[{ var1 = 1 }](#heading-1)` calls the routine `heading-1` with the routine-local
     variable `var1` set to `1`.
+  - `[](another.md#heading-1)` similarly calls/jumps to story in `another.md` with the heading `heading-1`.
+    This allows splitting a story into multiple files.
+    No manual file linking is needed.

 ## Lua Evaluation